 Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on PROS Holdings is buy, with an average price target of $26.25.

 Software and computerized services are being consumed in radically different ways, on new and increasingly mobile devices.
 Many old leaders will be left behind.
 Whether or not PROS Holdings makes the coming cut, you should check out the company that Motley Fool analysts expect to lead the pack in "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.

 - Add PROS Holdings to My Watchlist.

 The article PROS Holdings Beats on Both Top and Bottom Lines originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
+The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.